-Probe 32, among others discussed in preceding and following sections, was placed along the sidewalk adjacent to the Private Driveway proximate to the south corner of the Development Tower E. The analysis indicates conditions that are suitable for walking annually, in the proposed setting.
-During the winter and shoulder seasons probe 32 retains a rating as suitable for walking and is suitable for standing during the summer months.
-As such the area remains appropriate to its intended purpose.
+Probe 32, among others discussed in preceding and following sections, was placed along the sidewalk adjacent to the Private Driveway proximate to the south corner of the Development Tower E and probes 42 and 43 respectively on and near the sidewalks adjacent to the driveway serving the Townhouse Blocks and Tower G. The analysis indicates conditions that are suitable for standing annually, in the proposed setting, with exception; probe 43 is suitable for walking.
+During the winter, summer and shoulder seasons probe 32 retains a rating as suitable for standing, probe 42 is similar, but improved to sitting during the summer and probe 43 is suitable for walking annually and throughout the seasons.
+As such the areas remain appropriate to their intended purpose.